gokulsg/CNN-attention-on-AWS/README.md

 ## Data preprocessing for duplicated attributes.
-**The code and text in this file are for the data cleaning purpose.**

 After following the [post](https://github.com/fdjingyuan/Deep-Fashion-Analysis-ECCV2018/)'s creating info.csv step, it is necessary to do some data cleaning since the original DeepFashion Dataset has a lot duplicated labels,